andriykuba/debitoor-contact-importer/README.md

 ## Authentication

 ["Basic Authentication"](http://en.wikipedia.org/wiki/Basic_access_authentication) method was selected for authentification as simplest one.
 It's easy to change by changing `routes/users.auth` method to use authentication what you like.

+We use https protocol to provide more security for this type of authentication.
+You could found [dummy certificates](http://docs.nodejitsu.com/articles/HTTP/servers/how-to-create-a-HTTPS-server) in the `config\key` directory.
+It's fine to use it for testing purpose, but on the production environment we strictly recommend you to replace them by CA-signed certificates.
+Do not forget to exclude CA-signed certificates from repository.

 Users and they passwords are stored in the `config/private.json` file as simple json array: